bondy-io/bondy_docs/docs/concepts/wamp/introduction.md

 In WAMP, agents that want to interact with each other, called WAMP clients, connect to a WAMP Router.
 The WAMP Router is in effect an **L7 application networking platform**.

 ::: info Like D-Bus over a network [D-Bus](https://en.wikipedia.org/wiki/D-Bus) is a platform-neutral messaging service that runs by default in most Linux distributions.
-As WAMP, it offers RPC and Pub-Sub, but whereas WAMP is designed for be used over a network, D-Bus is designed for inter-process communication (IPC) on a single host.
+As WAMP, it offers RPC and Pub/Sub, but whereas WAMP is designed for be used over a network, D-Bus is designed for inter-process communication (IPC) on a single host.
 :::

 You will learn later on that these clients can be written in different programming languages, use different transports and use different message serialization formats.